avnet-iotconnect/iotc-stm32-n6-demos/doc/QUICKSTART.md

 ## 4. Programming the board

 ### 4.1 Setup the Programmer
+* Ensure that boot pins are in DEV_BOOT mode.
+(BOOT1 switch to the RIGHT position and BOOT0 switch to the LEFT)
 * Launch the **STM32CubeProgrammer**.
 * In the left menu, click the `External loaders` ("EL" icon).
 * Use the search box to find `STM32N6570-DK` and select the check box to the left.